 How to stay connected virtually

 You’ve done it—you hosted a successful event!
 Events like the one you just hosted are key to beating Trump and the GOP in 2020 and transforming our government.
 Thank you!

 But you’re not done yet.
 A critical part of virtual organizing is continuing to stay in contact with your event attendees.
 Here are some tips:

 - Follow-up with anyone that RSVP’d immediately following your events.
 When volunteers leave in-person events, you have a natural opportunity to talk to them about the next event.
 Make sure you take the same steps virtually.
-Send emails to everyone who RSVP’d to your event with any follow-up items, next steps, and when you’ll be meeting again.
-We suggest writing separate emails to those who RSVP’d and those who didn’t for a quick and easy personal touch.
+Send emails to everyone who RSVP’d to your events with any follow-up items, next steps, and when you’ll be meeting again.

 - Schedule the next meeting time or event.
 Continuing to provide opportunities for action which will help keep them engaged and increase impact!

-- Keep your event attendees update with regular communications.
+- Keep your event attendees updated with regular communications.
 These updates can include any upcoming events, local and national news, any asks of your attendees, trainings, and any other engagement you think will be useful or needed by your audience.